 Students will read about the Canadian Arctic and practice reading and language skills in: classifying sentences, finding proof, word meanings and creative expression.
 Answer key included.

-Students will learn the role of the Parliamentary Pages and the steps to become one today.
+Lesson and follow-up study the role of the cabinet, their contribution to the running of government and their responsibilities.
 (For more lessons search 'Canadian Government'.)View the eBook that this E-Lesson is taken from here.